sseering/book/en/moving_around.md

 Nu also provides some basic filesystem commands that works crossplatform.

+We can move an item from one place to another using the `mv` command:

 ```
 > mv item location
 ```

-We can move an item from one place to another using the `mv` command.
+We can copy an item from one location to another:

 ```
 > cp item location
 ```

-We can copy an item from one location to another.
+We can remove an item:

 ```
 > rm item
 ```

-We can remove an item.

 The three commands also can use the glob capabilities we saw earlier with `ls`.

+Finally, we can create a new directory using the `mkdir` command:

 ```
 > mkdir new_directory
 ```

-Finally, we can create a new directory using the `mkdir` command.